Financial Planning Fundamentals: Building Postitive Habits and Financial Confidence

-Let’s take our first step in our journey to financial confidence: understanding the basics -budgeting, saving, paying off debt, and investing.
+Our journey to financial wellbeing begins with budgeting, saving, paying off debt, and investing.

 Budgeting

 One of the most powerful uses of a budget is setting parameters for yourself.
 Many people earn more as they gain experience in their lives and careers.
 Many also spend more than they might need to, especially as their earnings rise.
 A great example of this is how much you spent in college versus what you spend now.
-I bet your living expenses have increased a significant amount.
+Chances are your living expenses have increased a significant amount.
 Living on so much less might have not been comfortable and I am certainly not advocating you live off Top Ramen.
 The point is during that time, you survived off much less.
 I encourage you to create a budget that meets your needs, allows for some discretionary spending, then stick to it.
-As you earn more, your money will be spent with intent, not wasted on items you don’t need.
+As you earn more, your money will be spent with intent.

 The budgeting process might also free up some cash right now.
 Analyzing your current budget could draw attention to spending habits you want to change, and free up money to put into something that will benefit your financial wellbeing.